ALMPartners/ahjo/README.md

 Depending on the configuration, the database credentials can be stored into files or be asked when needed, once per application run.
 The credential handling is shared with alembic with custom [env.py](./ahjo/resources/files/env.py) file.
 The username and password files can be defined in the config file with the keys `username_file` and `password_file`.
 If no path is given, credentials are asked every time any database altering action is run.
 The password and username files are created automatically if they do not exist.

 ## Microsoft Entra
 Ahjo supports authentication with Microsoft Entra / Azure AD.
 The authentication type is defined in the config file with the key `azure_authentication`.
 The possible values are `"ActiveDirectoryPassword"`, `"ActiveDirectoryInteractive"`, `"ActiveDirectoryIntegrated"` and `"AzureIdentity"`.
-The authentication type `"AzureIdentity"` is used for authentication with azure-identity library.
+The authentication type `"AzureIdentity"` is used for authentication with azure-identity library (see [Azure-identity](#Azure-identity)).

 ## Azure-identity
 Instructions for enabling azure identity authentication in ahjo: